-Our Film Development Process – Seven Steps
+Our Film Development Process – Seven Steps by Ray Ellingsen

-Develop your material.
+DEVELOP YOUR MATERIAL.
 Just having a script in hand is not enough.
 Creating a screenplay is not a solitary endeavor.
 Just like a novelist needs a proofreader, an editor, and then a typesetter; screenwriting is a collaborative effort as well.
 At the very least, once a script is finished it should be sent to a coverage house for analysis.
 As Jeanette Issa, a reputable screenwriter and coverage analyst puts it, “There is no such thing as a perfect first draft.
 It is important to have an objective viewpoint to your story, as many writers can become too close to their work.”
 In addition, having an analytics firm, media and marketing firm and a producer’s representative weighing in on the material is essential to ensuring that your story is marketable.

-Build your network.
+BUILD YOUR NETWORK.
 I would put an exclamation mark after this step, but that just seems redundant.
 Not only was Rome not built in a day, it sure wasn’t built by one person either.
 This is, we feel, the most crucial part of film making.
 Having a couple of friends that share your vision is not a network.
 Your network should include a finance facilitator to assist in securing development funding, a producer’s representative to assist in world-wide distribution, a legal representative for the myriad of deals and agreements that will need to be negotiated, a web designer and graphic arts team, a digital marketing advisor to build an audience for your project, an analytics firm to create a detailed market study, projections, a production partner to assist in securing capital funding, etc.… All of these elements will be critical to ensuring that you meet the requirements for capital funding.
 You are, in essence, creating a business.
 And like any business, without the proper infrastructure it will fail.

-Create a detailed business proposal.
+CREATE A DETAILED BUSINESS PROPOSAL.
 While many film makers feel that they can create an impressive proposal without having the actual financial analysis and accurate information, such a proposal is not worth the paper it is printed on.
 The table of contents for a useful proposal needs to include, but is not limited to, risk analysis, an executive summary, financial projections, market study, audience mapping, comparisons and trends, a detailed release plan for world-wide distribution in any and all media, and a plethora of other verified data on your specific project.
 Your budget and schedule, as well as every other aspect of development, will be greatly affected by this information.
 Understand that this proposal is going to be reviewed by the accountants and attorneys of your potential funding source, neither of which have any concerns with any of the creative elements of your project.

-Build the infrastructure of your project.
+BUILD THE INFRASTRUCTURE OF YOUR PROJECT.
 Many film makers overlook this basic principle of business.
 Forming a single purpose entity, usually in the form of a limited liability company (LLC) is crucial for several reasons.
 First, like the name implies the entity you form will limit the liability you can incur from any disputes that may arise from the creation of your project, protecting (to some extent) the members and the intellectual property itself.

 Additionally, the company’s Operating Agreement will detail how your business is structured, how you will operate, who is in charge, how you can assign the rights to your property to third parties, and all of the other tedious details that you don’t want to think about.
 Your legal representation will be invaluable in this regard.

-Build your audience.
+BUILD YOUR AUDIENCE.
 “Social media” seems to be the 21st century buzz word that has replaced the 1990’s catch phrase, “Synergy”.
 Both terms are nebulous at best; however, the definition for social media with regard to the entertainment industry has a very specific meaning.
 Facebook, Instagram, Twitter, YouTube, and various other media outlets allow people to share ideas and communicate, but without substantial expertise and effort they do not specifically target a defined audience.

 Finding an audience is only part of the challenge.
 Posting to all of your friends does not build an audience of followers that can be monetized.
 This is why so many crowdfunding efforts have failed.
 A digital media firm, working in conjunction with your producer’s rep and an analytics firm can help you not only identify, access, and build a specific audience, but drive that audience to your website and other social media sources .
 This is not just an audience that is aware of your project, but a core audience of fans that will monetarily support your project when it becomes available in the marketplace.

-Create a distribution model.
+CREATE A DISTRIBUTION MODEL.
 Having a Producer’s Representative is crucial for this step.
 This person should be brought on as soon as you begin the development process.
 Many film makers put a lot of effort into securing actors to their picture(s) before they even know if those actors have any value in the marketplace.
 A producer’s rep. will work directly with your potential distributor(s) to determine not only how to maximize your world-wide market sales, but which actors will add the most value to your project, based on its genre, budget, and distribution model.